Welcome to ShowMeTheJourney's GUIDE to booking European train tickets online.

-The most heavily discounted tickets are more than 50% less than the standard price in the countries marked with an*.
+The most heavily discounted tickets are more than 50% less than the standard price in the countries marked with an *.

-You will also save money if you can book international express daytime and overnight trains in advance – including EC (EuroCity), Eurostar, Lyria, Nightjet and Thalys services.
+You will also save money if you can book INTERNATIONAL express daytime and overnight trains in advance; including EC (EuroCity), Eurostar, Lyria, Nightjet and Thalys services.

-(iii) The inability to refund or exchange also applies if you miss the train you are booked on, to due to circumstances beyond the control of the train operator.
+(3) This inability to refund or exchange also applies if you miss the train you are booked on, to due to circumstances beyond the control of the train operator.

 For example a breakdown of a metro/subway train, or a taxi to a station getting stuck in traffic.

-(v) Prices can vary between departures on each date – the most heavily discounted tickets inevitably sell out faster on the more popular trains.
+(5) Prices can vary between departures on each date – the most heavily discounted tickets inevitably sell out faster on the more popular trains.